intel/QAT_Engine/README.md

 see the OpenSSL\* INSTALL file for full details on usage of the `--prefix` option.

+From OpenSSL\* version 1.1.0c onwards, automatic RPATH has been removed.
+The reason for this is that before OpenSSL\* version 1.1.0, binaries were installed in a non-standard location by default, and runpath driectories were therefore added in those binaries, to make sure the executables would be able to find the shared libraries they were linked with.
+However, with OpenSSL\* version 1.1.0 and on, binaries are installed in standard directories by default, and the addition of runpath directories is not done automatically.
+If you wish to install OpenSSL\* in a non-standard location (recommended), the runpath directories can be specified via the OpenSSL\* Configure command, which recognises the arguments `-rpath` and `-R` to support user-added rpaths.
+For convenience, a Makefile variable `LIBRPATH` has also been added which is defined as the full path to a subdirectory of the installation directory.
+The subdirectory is named `lib` by default.
+If you do not wish to use `LIBRPATH`, the rpath can be specified directly.
+The syntax for specifying a rpath is as follows:

+    ./config [options] -Wl,-rpath,\${LIBRPATH}

+The `-rpath` can be replaced with `-R` for brevity.
+If you do not wish to use the built-in variable LIBRPATH, the syntax for specifying a rpath of `/usr/local/ssl/lib` for example would be:

+    ./config [options] -Wl,-rpath,/usr/local/ssl/lib

+Alternatively, you can specify the rpath by adding it to the environment variable `LD_LIBRARY_PATH` via the command:

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:`RPATH`

+where `RPATH` is the full path(s) to the shared libraries.
+This is not the preferred method though.

 The following example is assuming:

 * The OpenSSL\* source was cloned from Github\* to its own location at the root